Eligibility for the scheme

 How the scheme works

-LSE will allocate all students who have been identified as not living in LSE-owned accommodation can opt-in to be assigned a trained student Mentor in early September.
+All students who have been identified as not living in LSE-owned accommodation can opt-in to be assigned a trained student mentor.
 Mentors are second or third year students in the same department as their mentees (whenever possible).

-Most of the contact mentees have with the scheme will be through their Mentor, however the Off Campus Support Scheme is coordinated by the Advice, Communications and Operations Team.
-If you have any questions about the scheme or your Mentor, you can contact the team at email@example.com +44 020 7955 6337.
+Most of the contact mentees have with the Scheme will be through their mentor, however the Off Campus Support Scheme is coordinated by the Communications & Events Team.
+If you have any questions about the Scheme or your mentor, you can submit an enquiry to the team or call +44 020 7955 6337.

-Once you have opted-in before Friday 4 September, your mentor will contact you via email prior to the main Welcome period (Monday 21 - Friday 25 September) to introduce themselves, share information about starting at LSE and arrange to meet with you during Welcome Week.
+Once you have opted-in before Friday 4 September, your mentor will contact you via email prior to the main Welcome period (Monday 21 - Friday 25 September) to introduce themselves, share information about starting at LSE and arrange an online meeting during the main Welcome period.

 Participation is optional

 You can choose how much you want to engage with the Scheme.
-You are under no obligation to attend meetings with your Mentor, but students who do tell us that it really helped them to settle in.
+You are under no obligation to attend online meetings with your mentor, but students do tell us that it really helped them to settle in.
 If, for any reason, you decide that you no longer want to participate in the Scheme, it is important that you inform your mentor.

-Whether you choose to meet your Mentor in person or not, they are always available by email throughout the year to answer any questions that come up.
+Whether you choose to attend meetings or not, your mentor is always available by email throughout the year to answer any questions that come up.
 Don't feel shy about getting in touch!

-If you believe you are eligible for the scheme but haven't received an email from your Mentor by mid-September, there are a number of things you can do:
+If you have applied to the Scheme but haven't received an email from your mentor by mid-September, there are a number of things you can do:

-- Check your junk folder.
-If you have applied to LSE using a gmail address (for example) your Mentor's introduction may have been misidentified as spam/junk.
+2. Check your junk folder.
+If you have applied to LSE using a gmail address (for example) your mentor's introduction may have been misidentified as spam/junk.

-If you have done all of these things but still haven't received an email from your Mentor, please contact firstname.lastname@example.org and provide your full name and date of birth so we can investigate and allocate you to a Mentor as quickly as possible.
+If you have done all of these things but still haven't received an email from your mentor, please submit an enquiry and provide your full name and date of birth so we can investigate and allocate you to a mentor as quickly as possible.